Reception

 Home Learning:

 Children will receive new home learning tasks on Friday and they will have until the following Thursday to complete them.
-Home learning tasks are often literacy or numeracy based, but will be gaged on children’s needs and next steps.
-Sometimes, activities will be set on See Saw.
+Home learning tasks are often literacy or numeracy based, but will be gauged on children’s needs and next steps.

 Phonics: